Karns11/RandomUserDataPipeline/README.md

     Pip install requests pandas
    ```
 4. Run the application
-   The main python file is already provied in the repository: "users_data_loader.py"
+   The main Python file is already provided in the repository: "users_data_loader.py"
    To run the application:
    ```powershell
     python users_data_loader.py
    ```
    NOTE: this application was designed to be run once per day in order to utilize the free tier of the enriching APIs.
-If you would like to run the application, but with a smaller output, you can pass an argument when running the application to determine how many member syou would like to be included in each group that is sent to the additional APIs.
+If you would like to run the application, but with a smaller output, you can pass an argument when running the application to determine how many members you would like to be included in each group that is sent to the additional APIs.
    For example, you can run the following to command to run the program and include 50 users in each group.
 Since there are 3 additional APIs, the output will be 150 enriched users being saved to the database.
 This is a great feature to use when developing.
 The default is 100, which results in 300 enriched users being saved to the database to meet the 200 minimum requirement.
    ```powershell
     python users_data_loader.py 50
    ```
 5. Expected Outcome
-   Sqlite will create a users.db file in the project directory
+   SQLite will create a users.db file in the project directory
-   The enriched dataset will be stored in a Sqlite table named "users_names_data"
+   The enriched dataset will be stored in a SQLite table named "users_names_data"
    Terminal output will confirm successful API calls and data storage
    API rate limits are respected in the logic, however if the application is run more than once per day, you will experience rate limiting.